-EXAMPLE 2 In some domains, elements are taken from their natural environment (ex-situ) curated and preserved for the purpose of keeping a trace of their existence (ex : biodiversity studies, crop seed preservation, …).
+EXAMPLE 2 In some domains, elements are taken from their natural environment (ex-situ) curated and preserved for the purpose of keeping a trace of their existence.
+Examples are biodiversity studies, crop seed preservation, and so forth.
 In those cases, the material samples considered are called specimen.
 That’s why the class named SF_Specimen in the previous version of the standard is renamed into MaterialSample in this updated version.

 EXAMPLE 3 Statistical samples usually apply to populations or other sets, of which certain subset may be of specific interest.